Dophin2009/regexp2/README.md

 # RegExp2

 This is the second attempt at a regular expression parser and matcher.
 The code `regexp2` is significantly less spaghetti and more flexible than that of [`regexp`](../regexp).
 More operators and syntax are supported.

 Currently, NFA and DFA backends is supported.
 DFAs are constructed by converting from NFAs.
 A similar, but more generic parsing algorithm to that of `regexp` is used, and the equivalent NFA of a regular expression is created using the subset construction described in Algorithm 3.23 in *Compilers: Principles, Techniques, and Tool, Second Edition*.

 ## Usage

-This crate uses the `iterator_fold_self` feature, so the nightly toolchain is required.

 The following operators are supported:

 -   `*` : the Kleene star
 -   `+` : the "plus" operator, where `a+` is equivalent to `aa*` or `a*a`
 -   `?` : the optional operator
 -   `|` : the union operator
 -   `(` and `)` : grouping
 -   \\ : escaping meta-characters
--   `[abc]`, `[a-z]`, `[A-Z0-9]` : character classes with character
+-   `[abc]`, `[a-z]`, `[A-Z0-9]` : character classes with character ranges
-    ranges
 -   `[^abc]` : negation of character classes
 -   `\d`, `\D` : all Unicode decimal number characters and all non-decimal number characters, respectively
 -   `\w`, `\W` : all word characters (alphanumeric and `_`) and non-word characters, respectively
 -   `\s`, `\S` : all whitespace (equivalent to